Don't be the next

 ssh-agent forwarded, never exposed

-ssh-agent runs on your Mac with keys in the macOS Keychain.
-Bromure forwards only the agent socket into the VM, the way OpenSSH always intended.
-Inside the VM, ssh and git work transparently — but there is no key file on disk, no passphrase in memory, nothing for a compromised dependency to steal.
-Close the session, the channel closes.
+SSH keys stay in the macOS Keychain — Bromure forwards only the ssh-agent socket into the VM. ssh and git work transparently, but there's no key file, no passphrase in memory, nothing to steal.

 A click between the agent and your secrets.